-The short answer to the question “Do HDMI cables have different ends?” is a yes.
+The answer to the question “do HDMI cables have different ends?” is a yes.
 HDMI cables CAN have different ends.
 For instance, you can find standard HDMI to Mini HDMI cables.

-You can also find cables with HDMI connector on one end and the connector of another interface on the other end such as HDMI to DisplayPort, HDMI to USB Type-C etc.
+You can also find cables with HDMI connectors on one end and the connector of another interface on the other, such as HDMI to DisplayPort, HDMI to USB Type-C, etc.

 And finally, you can find HDMI cables with female and male connectors.

-In the following text, I will talk in detail about different interfaces, connectors and how you can have different connectors on an HDMI cable.
+In the following text, I will discuss different interfaces and connectors and how you can have other connectors on an HDMI cable.

 Different HDMI Connectors

-For starters, it is worth it to understand that HDMI interface itself has different connectors.
+For starters, it is worth understanding that the HDMI interface has different connectors for different uses.

 The following graphic explains the different HDMI connectors the interface uses.